Frequently Asked Questions

 character-building education in a secular environment that fosters nonviolence and moderation (folks across the religious and political spectrum are welcome as long as they believe in these principles)

-strong academic foundations along with the flexibility for students to pursue their individual interests
+solid academic foundations along with the flexibility for students to pursue their individual interests

 a combination of technological literacy with old-school skills like handwriting, reading books, discussions, and oral presentations